nds-org/ndslabs-deploy-tools/README.md

 # NDS Labs Workbench Deploy Tools
 This repository contains a set of tools that will deploy workbench onto one or more nodes.
-The tools are all coordinate by `Make` so you can execute the steps you need for your particular setup.
+The tools are all coordinated by `Make` so you can execute the steps you need for your particular setup.

 ## Available Deployment Steps